holzingk/i2p-mtn-git/README.md

 Export Scripts for I2P Monotone to Git and related utilities.
 I run them regularly to update the [official git mirrors](https://github.com/i2p).

-Docker does not run on modern distributions anymore so I use an old debian release.
+Monotone does not run on modern distributions anymore so I use an old Debian release.
 Might change to Alpine based source build later.

 Some history rewrites are necessary to reproduce somehow partially failed exports that already were published.